-Interest income represents coupon interest from investments in bonds, interest from repo transactions and interest earned on bank accounts.
+Interest income represents coupon interest from investments in bonds and interest earned on bank accounts.
 Interest income is recognised on a time proportion basis using the effective interest method.
 The "effective interest rate" is the rate that exactly discounts estimated future cash receipts through the life of the financial instruments to the gross carrying amount of the financial asset.